Measuring the Impact and Success of Your Content - A Guide

 SERP stands for search engine results page.
 It essentially means where you show up if someone searches for a keyword that is used within your content.
 It is one of the clearest ways of seeing how well your content is performing.

 You – or your content writer – will have (hopefully) done thorough research into keywords, and implemented a range of SEO (search engine optimization) strategies, including keyword analysis, meta descriptions and so on.
-If these have been done properly, and your content is deemed valuable and trustworthy by Google or other search engines, you are going to be placed high up in the results pages.
-The higher you are, the more click throughs you will have.
+If these have been done properly, and your content is deemed valuable and trustworthy by Google or other search engines, you are going to be placed high up on the results pages.
+The higher you are, the more click-throughs you will have.
 Keep an eye on your search engine position and aim to move up.

 The ultimate aim of the content is to provide value to readers.
 Though there is no single measure that can demonstrate this, social shares and backlinks can provide insight into whether or not people are open to sharing your content with their own audiences.